Few preventive measures feed our overall health like proper nutrition does. It’s the fountain from which good health often flows.

 Capital Blue Cross does just that.
 Its registered dietitians (RDs) offer free nutritional consultations – in person and by telephone, to both members and nonmembers – and offer members covered follow-up medical nutrition therapy and health coaching at Capital Blue Cross Connect centers.
 Those follow-up services are also available to nonmembers for a fee.

-Capital RDs also provide individual consultations and nutrition therapy to members covered by employer-group or individual plans.
+Capital's Registered Dietitians provide nutrition guidance to members covered by employer-group or individual plans.

 “We help anyone,” Shuman said.
 “If someone calls the store and says, ‘I’d like to make an appointment,’ we just say, ‘OK,’ and we’re there to help.”

-She added that access to personalized consultations and nutrition plans are critical.
+She added that access to personalized consultations and nutrition plans is critical.

 “It’s really important to realize that good nutrition is not one-size-fits-all,” Shuman said.
 “Because it’s so individualized, it’s important to have a consultation to meet goals tailored specifically to your needs.